Fashion Illustration Product Ideas to get you started

 Invest in skin tone pencils they’ll really make a difference once you’re happy with your drawing skills.
 You can use gold and silver pens for decoration.

 Then for blending rather than dirty fingers, try a rubber/eraser or small makeup sponges.
 Even cut a small cleaning sponge into little pieces, whilst having a go.

 You could even make fashion collages with scissors, glue and magazine pages (more glossy and brighter colours).

-Start a scrapbook with all your ideas, you can include scraps of fabric, drawings, photographs, magazine snippets your initial sketches and end result which you could copy into a portfolio if you're very proud of your work.
+Start a scrapbook with all your ideas, you can include scraps of fabric, drawings, photographs, magazine snippets your initial sketches and the end result.
+Which you could copy into a portfolio if you’re very proud of your work.

 Choosing The Right Portfolio Case

-Need help in your search then bear in mind the following:
+Need help with your search then bear in mind the following;

 There’s lots to think about including the sizes following are for an approximate guide;

 A2 64cm x 50cm x 5cm